arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ### Understanding the Process

-The PLC IDE supports seamless integration with IoT Cloud, enabling IoT capabilities for the Opta™.
-The application field can be expanded thanks to this feature with the needed security elements, ensuring stable industrial operation.
+The PLC IDE supports seamless integration with IoT Cloud, enabling IoT capabilities for its compatible devices.
+The application field can be expanded thanks to this feature with the needed security elements, ensuring stable industrial operations.

 The structure comprises two elements:
 * The PLC IDE defines the device program with its connectivity settings and designed tasks.